matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

     },
 ```

 It is still possible to release updates for the branch that is compatible with Piwik 2.

 ## Marketplace

 ### Your plugin's Changelog

 In the past the changelog used to be defined in the `README.md` file by specifying a `## Changelog` headline.
-This is now deprecated and we recommend to maintain the changelog in a `CHANGELOG`, `CHANGELOG.txt` or `CHANGELOG.md` file instead.
+This is now deprecated, and we recommend maintaining the changelog in a `CHANGELOG`, `CHANGELOG.txt` or `CHANGELOG.md` file instead.

 ### Your plugin's FAQ